Home » Power Plant » Wind Power Plant: Importance of Wind Energy, Working, Advantages and applications

 8. Supporting structure.

 The rotor is aerodynamically designed to occupy the maximum surface area of the wind to spin the most ergonomically.
-The blades are lightweight, durable and corrosion-resistant material.
-The best materials are composites of fibreglass and reinforced plastic.
+The blades are lightweight, durable, and corrosion-resistant material.
+The best materials are composites of fiberglass and reinforced plastic.

-A housing which contains all the components which are essential to operate the turbine efficiently is called a nacelle.
-It is mounted on top of a tower and includes gearboxes, generators, low and high-speed shafts, controllers and brakes.
+A housing that contains all the components which are essential to operate the turbine efficiently is called a nacelle.
+It is mounted on top of a tower and includes gearboxes, generators, low and high-speed shafts, controllers, and brakes.

 The nacelle is fitted with a wind speed anemometer and a wind vane.
 Nacelle provides housing for: